 Patent Translate is a machine translation service specifically "trained" to handle elaborate patent vocabulary and grammar.
-It is now available in Espacenet and the European publication server, as well as via Google Translate.
+It is now available in Espacenet and the European publication server.

 It takes a statistical approach, comparing the source document sentence by sentence to millions of patent documents previously translated by humans.
 The final translation profits from this "previous learning" by the translation engine.